 The Canadian NGL industry involves the production, transportation and marketing of products that are extracted from natural gas prior to its sale to end use customers.
-The profitability of the industry is based on the products extracted being of greater economic value as separate commodities than as components of natural gas.
-NGL extraction facilities recover certain higher value hydrocarbons, such as ethane, propane, butane and pentanes-plus, from natural gas for sale in a liquid form.
+The profitability of the industry is based on the products extracted being of greater economic value as separate commodities (net of the costs of extraction) than as components of natural gas.
+NGL extraction facilities recover certain higher value hydrocarbons, such as ethane, propane, butane and condensate, from natural gas for sale in a liquid form.
 In Canada, almost 90% of NGL supply in Western Canada is derived from natural gas processing, with the remainder derived from the refining of crude oil.